chamodkandage/pakistanCorona/README.md

 The analysis includes the following steps:

-Data cleaning and preprocessing
+1.Data cleaning and preprocessing
-Exploratory data analysis
+2.Exploratory data analysis
-Visualizations and descriptive statistics
+3.Visualizations and descriptive statistics
-Time series analysis
+4.Time series analysis

-##Results
+## Results

 The analysis shows the status of COVID-19 in Pakistan and provides insights into the trend and impact of the virus on the country.
 The analysis includes visualizations and statistics that help understand the data better.

-##Files
+## Files

-AS2019408: R Markdown file containing the code and documentation for the analysis covid_analysis.html: HTML output file containing the results of the analysis data/owid-covid-data.csv: COVID-19 data used in the analysis
+AS2019408Pakistan.rmd: R Markdown file containing the code and documentation for the analysis index.html: HTML output file containing the results of the analysis

-##How to Use
+## How to Use

 To use this analysis, you can download or clone the repository and open the covid_analysis.Rmd file in RStudio.
 You will need to install the necessary R packages listed in the file's header.

-##Credits
+## Credits

 This analysis was performed by Chamod Kandage, with guidance from D. Thiyanta Talagala and support from University of Sri jayewardenepura, as part of Programming and Data analysis with R course unit.